 The commercial potential of ISLA-101 is reflected in the hospitalization cost of treating dengue fever patients: \$US7,040 (\$9,100) in the US.

-As a rough guide to the revenue potential, the company cites forecasts of a \$US1 billion a year market for anti-malarial drugs by 2026.
+As a rough guide, the company cites forecasts of a \$US1 billion a year market for anti-malarial drugs by 2026.
 We stress that Island is not pursuing a malaria treatment.